Alar-q/Tanks_LibGDX/README.md

 # Tanks_LibGDX
-> AITU Course Project
+> AITU Course Project.
-> Like the Tanks 1990
+> Like the Tanks 1990.

 ## Project Description